gustavo-hms/luar/README.md

 }
 ```

-The above code will echo `36` in the status line.
+The above code will remplace all the selections with `36`.
 As you can see, the arguments can be accessed with the `arg` table.

 As a convenience, you can use the provided `args` function to name your arguments: